deity-io/falcon-platform-docs/docs/platform/payments/dpsg/overview.md

 ### Event / Messages

 Our payment service uses both API (Rest) endpoints and messages for various parts of the payment flow.
 Deity platform subscribes to these messages and handles them appropriately.
 These messages occur for things such as payment updates from refunds.
 [LINK TO MORE INFO]

+### Region

+Our payment service has instances in the US, EU or AU for optimum performance.
+This can be chosen when you create a profile.